 “The Fraud Console revealed different values of our network partners and that we can’t always take our conversion rate at face value,” their spokesman said.

 With Traffic Verifier, a frequency cap on the number of clicks deemed acceptable can be set.
 Anything beyond the set threshold would not be attributed.
 With the Alerting tool, they can set up notifications for when a volume cap is reached.
-Using Configurable Attribution, they can create shorter lookback windows to segment their higher value users—those who installed and used the app early in a campaign.
-Finally, the What if? tool allows an advertiser to run campaigns in an experimental mode before launching the actual campaign.
-This way, they can see the outcomes of setting the frequency caps or running with different networks.
+Lastly, by using Configurable Attribution, they can create shorter lookback windows to segment their higher value users—those who installed and used the app early in a campaign.

 With so many players involved in media buys and ad placement, fraud is inevitable and ever-evolving.
 The Kochava Fraud Console detects and mitigates the behavior of suspicious entities acting outside of normal behavior, such as what TwinSpires experienced.
 Using these tools, they can move forward in running campaigns knowing that they can access and provide evidence of any malpractice to hold their partners accountable.